dalibo/emaj/docs/en/groupsCreationFunctions.rst

 If one of these properties is not set, its value is considered *NULL*.

-If specific **tablespaces** are referenced for any log table or log index, these tablespaces must exist before the function execution, and the user must have been granted the *CREATE* privilege on them.
+If specific **tablespaces** are referenced for any log table or log index, these tablespaces must exist before the function execution, and the user (or the *emaj_adm* role) must have been granted the *CREATE* privilege on them.

 Both the ``ignored_triggers`` and ``ignored_triggers_profiles`` properties define the **triggers** whose state must remain unchanged during E-Maj rollback operations.
 Both properties are of type array.
 The ``ignored_triggers`` property can be a simple string if it contains only one trigger.

 Triggers listed in the ``ignored_triggers`` property must exist for the table or tables referenced by the function call.
-The triggers created by E-Maj (``emaj_log_trg`` and ``emj_trunc_trg``) cannot appear in this list.
+The triggers created by E-Maj (*emaj_log_trg* and *emj_trunc_trg*) cannot appear in this list.

 If multiple regular expressions are listed in the ``ignored_triggers_profiles`` property, each acts as a filter selecting triggers.